 Step 2: Design Your Web App

-The app builder lets you easily switch from Data view to Editor view to Customize view.
+You have three views in your Glide builder - Data, Layout, and Actions.
 You can also preview how your app will look and function across different screen sizes, such as desktop, mobile, and tablet.

-Data view lets you make changes directly to your source data using Glide Tables.
+Data Editor lets you make changes directly to your source data.
 Any changes you make here are automatically synced to your Excel spreadsheet.
-You can edit existing information, add new columns and rows, as well as create new tables for the app.
+You can edit existing information, add new columns and rows, as well as create new tables for your app.

-The Editor is the drag-and-drop interface that lets you add new pages and components to your web page or app.
-Every app is made of at least one Collection page and multiple Details pages.
-You can customize each of them by choosing from an extensive collection of pre-built components ranging from hero sections to image blocks to contact forms.
+The Layout Editor is the drag-and-drop interface that lets you add new pages and components to your web page or app.
+Customize each page by choosing from an extensive collection of pre-built components ranging from hero sections to image blocks to contact forms.
 You can also customize each component with a number of built-in options.

-Finally, Customize view lets you access useful settings that control your app’s overall appearance, change your privacy settings, and add powerful third-party integrations.
-You can add your own custom branding by choosing a logo, a background, and an accent color for your web app.
-You can also connect a variety of third-party integrations through Zapier to enhance your app even further.
+From the Settings panel, you can control your app’s overall appearance and change your privacy and access settings.
+Add your own custom branding by choosing a logo, a background, and an accent color for your web app.

 Step 3: Publish and Share

-Once you’ve finished building your app, it’s time to hit “Publish”.
-Glide Pages offers a free plan that lets you publish your app to a .glide.io subdomain, whereas all paid plans come with a free custom domain.
-The app is hosted on Glide’s servers, so you don’t have to spend a fortune on self-hosting your web app either.
+When you finish building your app, hit “Publish”.
+The Free Plan lets you publish your app to a glide.io subdomain, while all paid plans give you access to a custom domain.
+Your app is hosted on Glide’s servers, so you don’t have to spend a fortune on self-hosting your web app.

-You can also restrict access to your published app so that not everyone can make changes to its data source.
-Under the Customize tab, you can adjust your privacy settings to choose who can sign in to your app and whether a sign-in is required to access your app at all.
+You can restrict access to your published app so only selected users can make changes to its data source.
+Adjust your privacy settings to choose who can sign in to your app and whether a sign-in is required to access your app at all.
 If you sign up for a Business Plan, you can also add single sign-on (SSO) to make access easier, more secure, and give a more polished experience.